eoinkelly/ember-runloop-handbook/README.md

     * Ember will make sure that all previous queues are empty before moving on to the next one.
     * If some job

+Things the runloop is not

+* At first glance it may seem that the Runloop has two distinct phases
+    1. schedule work
+    2. perform the work
+  but this is subtly incorrect.
+Functions that have been scheduled on a Runloop queue can themselves schedule function on **any** queue in the same runloop.
+It is true that once the runloop starts executing the queues that code outside those queues cannot schedule new jobs.
+In a sense the initial set of jobs that are scheduled are a "starter set" of work and ember commits to performing and also performing any jobs that result from those jobs - Ember is a pretty great person to have working for you! :-)

+A more correct view is

+1. Open Runloop and accept any job given by any code.
+2. Close the "open access".
+3. Start executing any jobs.
+Accept any new jobs that are scheduled from jobs already on the runloop.
+4. Work thorugh each queue according to the runloop algorithm (TODO: more here)

+* It is not a "singleton" gateway to all DOM access

+There is no concept of "the" runloop, there can be multiple instances of "a runloop"
+TODO: be consistent in terminology of things on the runloop: jobs vs functions vs callbacks vs handlers

+  It does not have two distinct phases
 A consequence of this two phase "schedule and execute" approach is that all DOM

 TODO: it is not really "two phase" because while flushing the queue existing